hack-with-admin-ch/HackZurich2021/README.md

 ### HackZurich ValueNet Inference API

+:exclamation: The instance at <https://inference.hackzurich2021.hack-with-admin.ch> is now offline.
+ZHAW's ValueNet team is providing an instance.
+See <https://github.com/brunnurs/valuenet> for details.

 At <https://inference.hackzurich2021.hack-with-admin.ch>, you can reach an hosted instance of ValueNet.
 It has access to the CORSTAT sample datasets (see below).
 The API key is `sjNmaCtviYzXWlS`.